nahidf/auth0-adventures/README.md

 # auth0-adventures

-This solution is an exercise to demonstrate Authentication using OpenId Connect and Authorization using OAuth 2.0 against Auth0.
+This solution is to demonstrate Authentication using OpenId Connect and Authorization using OAuth 2.0 against Auth0.
 It contains calls to Auth0 API management to retrieve some data.

 The exercise structure is: